-We all know the therapeutic properties of phycocyanin, but do we know its origin and its primary function?
+We all know about phycocyanin, but do we know its origin and primary function?

 A little return to the origins of life on Earth to discover this fascinating molecule!

 It is in the Precambrian era that the history of phycocyanin begins.
 About 4 billion years ago, the Earth’s atmosphere, mainly composed of volcanic gases, was made up largely of water vapor (over 80%), carbon dioxide, hydrogen sulfide, and sulfur dioxide.
 Following cooling, a large part of this water condenses to form the oceans where bacteria come to life.
 Due to the absence of oxygen, the primitive forms of these bacteria use fermentation to obtain energy from organic matter available for food.

 Then, about 3 billion years ago, with the decrease in organic substrates available for fermentation, a class of bacteria capable of producing their own energy emerges.
 They are autotrophic bacteria.
 They then use another source of energy, light, which they convert into chemical energy to reduce carbon dioxide to glucose.
 We can then see the appearance of a category of photosynthetic bacteria, cyanobacteria, which use water as a source of electrons.
 During this reaction, the oxygen in the water molecule is released and it is it, over the millennia, that shaped the atmosphere and aerobic life on Earth as we know it today.